Visual cryptography

 One of the best-known techniques has been credited to Moni Naor and Adi Shamir, who developed it in 1994.
-They demonstrated a visual secret sharing scheme, where an image was broken up into n shares so that only someone with all n shares could decrypt the image, while any n − 1 shares revealed no information about the original image.
+They demonstrated a visual secret sharing scheme, where a binary image was broken up into n shares so that only someone with all n shares could decrypt the image, while any n − 1 shares revealed no information about the original image.
 Each share was printed on a separate transparency, and decryption was performed by overlaying the shares.
 When all n shares were overlaid, the original image would appear.
 There are several generalizations of the basic scheme including k-out-of-n visual cryptography, and using opaque sheets but illuminating them by multiple sets of identical illumination patterns under the recording of only one single-pixel detector.

 Using a similar idea, transparencies can be used to implement a one-time pad encryption, where one transparency is a shared random pad, and another transparency acts as the ciphertext.
 Normally, there is an expansion of space requirement in visual cryptography.
 But if one of the two shares is structured recursively, the efficiency of visual cryptography can be increased to 100%.

 Some antecedents of visual cryptography are in patents from the 1960s.
 Other antecedents are in the work on perception and secure communication.

 Visual cryptography can be used to protect biometric templates in which decryption does not require any complex computations.

 Example

-In this example, the image has been split into two component images.
+In this example, the binary image has been split into two component images.
 Each component image has a pair of pixels for every pixel in the original image.
 These pixel pairs are shaded black or white according to the following rule: if the original image pixel was black, the pixel pairs in the component images must be complementary; randomly shade one ■□, and the other □■.
 When these complementary pairs are overlapped, they will appear dark gray.
 On the other hand, if the original image pixel was white, the pixel pairs in the component images must match: both ■□ or both □■.
 When these matching pairs are overlapped, they will appear light gray.

 So, when the two component images are superimposed, the original image appears.
 However, without the other component, a component image reveals no information about the original image; it is indistinguishable from a random pattern of ■□ / □■ pairs.
 Moreover, if you have one component image, you can use the shading rules above to produce a counterfeit component image that combines with it to produce any image at all.